debugtalk/stormer/README.md

                         Host or IP address of locust master for distributed load testing.
   --slaves-num SLAVES_NUM
-                        Specify number of locust slaves.
+                        Specify number of locust slaves, default to machine's cpu count.
 ```

 `sput` usage: Copy local file/directory to remote machines and overwrite.